-We use the cordless 18v Ryobi air pump to inflate the biscuit because I have the whole range of 18v one plus Ryobi tools.
-I have noticed a lot of people using the Intex Quick-Fill rechargeable pump.
-Does the same job and cheaper.
+I have noticed a lot of people using the Intex Quick-Fill rechargeable pump connected to a battery.
+It does the same job and cheaper.
 Having rechargeable batteries means you don’t need to find a portable 110v or 12v socket to use some other types of air pumps.

 These 3 Person Towable Tubes, the Airhead Watersports Airhead G-Force, and the O’Brien Super Screamer Inflatable 70-inch biscuit have the following product specifications:

 The Airhead 3-person biscuit tube is my favorite.
 We actually brought each one to test out last summer and we have been very impressed with the Airhead.